- Beyond Restoration

 4. What is the patient’s risk tolerance?

 To bring this thought process into play on an actual case, let’s look at a case I had in my office.
-Preoperatively, the lower second molar had a relatively small failing alloy and looked to have a craze line over the mesial marginal ridge, as noted in the photo.
+Preoperatively, the lower second molar had a relatively small failing alloy and looked to have a craze line over the mesial marginal ridge, as noted in the photo below.

-There was also a more suspicious possible fracture pictured here.
+There was also a more suspicious possible fracture, pictured below.

 As you can see, there were multiple fractures inside this tooth.
 To add to the concern, this tooth is also the patient’s first point of contact in centric relation.

-So what did I recommend?
-Because of the discovery of clear internal fractures as well as the fact that this was the patient's first point of contact, I recommended we place a composite as a core build up.
-Then we would place a crown as the final restoration after working the patient's occlusion out so we would not end up in trouble after preparing the tooth for a crown as discussed in this previous article on why temporaries keep coming off.
+Because of the discovery of clear internal fractures as well as the fact that this was the patient’s first point of contact, I recommended placing a composite as a core build-up.
+Then we’d place a crown as the final restoration after working the patient’s occlusion out, so we wouldn’t end up in trouble after preparing the tooth for a crown, as discussed in this article on why temporaries keep coming off.

-So that is what I recommended, based upon the patient's occlusion and condition of the tooth.
-But what we ended up doing based on the patient's risk tolerance was an occlusal composite only!
+That’s what I recommended, based upon the patient’s occlusion and condition of the tooth.
+But what we ended up doing, based on the patient’s risk tolerance, was an occlusal composite only!